Taking a TEFL Course

 A lot!
 There is a huge difference between being fluent in English and teaching English.
 Taking one analogy, what percentage of car drivers actually know how a car engine works and how to diagnose and fix problems?
 Well, as a teacher of English you need to know how the English language works and how to diagnose and fix learner problems!
 You therefore need to get the basics in place to avoid some very difficult situations where your students discover you have little technical knowledge about teaching English.

 A good TEFL course is designed to give you these basics and get you on track to becoming a successful and skilled classroom professional.
-Each TEFL course differs in content and scope but these are types of things you will learn on your course: teaching awareness and how to evaluate your lessons, teaching techniques, presentation skills, identifying target language, covering all 4 skills (reading, writing, listening, speaking), lesson planning, learning activities, classroom interaction patterns, basics of grammar, common learner errors, correction techniques, student incentive schemes, hands on teaching experience, etc, etc!!!
+Each TEFL course differs in content and scope but these are types of things you will learn on your course: teaching awareness and how to evaluate your lessons, teaching techniques, presentation skills, identifying target language, covering all 4 skills (reading, writing, listening, speaking), lesson planning, learning activities, classroom interaction patterns, basics of grammar, common learner errors, correction techniques, student incentive schemes, hands on teaching experience, etc.

-In a nutshell: getting a TEFL qualification means you are more ready to hit the ground running than an unqualified applicant.
+Getting a TEFL qualification means you are more ready to hit the ground running than an unqualified applicant.
 This is exactly what schools are looking for right now!

 Is it better to see if a school wants me to get a TEFL qualification before I go out and get one?